sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 ---
 # 4 Annotation 💭

 This is very flexible and enables you to practice a method that fits your approach of reading\*watching\*listening.
-Again, we are just going to look at some options quite quickly to give an understanding of what you can do, so do adapt and build on.
+Again, we are just going to look at some options quite quickly to give an understanding of what you can do, so do adapt and build on what we show.

 ---
 ## Annotator (text annotation)

 This is a nice plugin for adding and tracking annotations on PDF and epub documents within obsidian.
-It lets you add comments on highlighted sections or whole pages, as well as add comments, and easily export quotes, comments and tags to a handy document.
-You may prefer other ways, but this is a quick intro to this one.
+It lets you add comments on highlighted sections or whole pages and easily export quotes, comments and tags to a handy document.
+You may prefer other ways, but there is a quick intro to this one.

 Install it [HERE](obsidian://show-plugin?id=obsidian-annotator), or go to Settings>community plugins>browse and search `Annotator`.
 (Make sure you remember to enable it.)